RespiraWorks/Ventilator/software/utils/debug/README.md

 - `connect list` - will detect STM controllers connected to machine and print them out
 - `connect auto` - will detect a controller and connect to it, if there is one
 - `connect <port>` - will connect to specific port.
-Might have to do this manually if there is more than one available
+Might have to do this manually if there is more than one available.

+Once connected, the prompt should display the hardware unit's serial number.
+If there is no assigned serial number, the prompt will display the serial port name.

 ## Commands